luislucena16/luislucena16/README.md

 - 🔭 I’m currently working with Blockchain Development, DeFi, Security Research, Software Development and Blockchain Infrastructure.
 - 🌱 I’m currently learning Rust and more of Security Research focused in EVMs compatibles!
 - 👯 I’m looking to collaborate on differents projects about web3 development, infrastructure and DeFi to make the web3 ecosystem a better world!
-- 🤔 I’m looking for help with Open Source Projects about DeFi Protocols, Security Research, Audits, Proxys, Blockchain Infrastructure, Web3 Games, IoT, GameFi.
+- 🤔 I’m looking for help with Open Source Projects about DeFi Protocols, Security Research, Audits, Proxys, Blockchain Infrastructure, Web3 Games.
 - 💬 Ask me about: Work, services, consultancy, mentoring and classes!
 - 📫 How to reach me: check my website [Luis Lucena website](https://bio.link/luislucena) and schedule a 1-1 meeting!
 - 😄 Pronouns: He - His